CeCe McDonald: Media and public attention during pre-trial

-In the aftermath of the stabbing, Schmitz's family spoke to FOX 9 News.
-Schmitz's son, Jeremy Williams, said his father "always used to go out of his way to help people...
-He would give the shirt off his back to help people.
-He was, overall, a great person."
+In the aftermath of the stabbing, Schmitz's son, Jeremy Williams, described his father as always helping people and "an overall great person."
 In her letter from Hennepin County jail, McDonald said "none of this mess wouldn't be happening if it weren't for the victim and his group being rude and disrespectful to people they never knew."

 In April 2012, author Kate Bornstein spoke about McDonald on MSNBC cable television program Melissa Harris-Perry, comparing McDonald's situation with George Zimmerman's in the aftermath of the killing of Trayvon Martin regarding self-defense issues and how the case is viewed through the media focus.
 The case also attracted national attention from LGBT activists including author Leslie Feinberg, who wrote that "the right of self-defense against all forms of oppressions—the spirit of Stonewall—is at the heart of the demand to free [McDonald]".
 Cam Gordon, a member of the Minneapolis City Council, announced his support for McDonald and called the incident "another example [of] transgender women of color being targeted for hate- and bias-related violence", and Susan Allen, a member of the Minnesota House of Representatives, called on Freeman to consider the "extenuating circumstances" of McDonald's case.
-In May 2013, an article by Marc Lamont Hill for Ebony.com entitled "Why Aren't We Fighting for CeCe McDonald?" won the GLAAD Media Award for "Outstanding Digital Journalism Article".
-McDonald also received the support of transgender activist and actress Laverne Cox, who stars in the television series Orange Is the New Black.

 A May 2012 press release by McDonald's support committee said the sentencing proceedings included statements from community leaders, clergy, and members of McDonald's family.
-McDonald's supporters held dance parties and rallies outside the Hennepin County jail in her honor, and over 18,000 people signed a Change.org petition calling for Freeman to drop the charges against McDonald.
+Supporters held dance parties and rallies outside the Hennepin County jail in McDonald's honor and over 18,000 people signed a Change.org petition calling for Freeman to drop the charges against McDonald.

 In June 2012, a group calling itself the "Queer Attack Squadron" claimed responsibility for a Portland, Oregon incident throwing an unlit molotov cocktail through the window of a Wells Fargo bank as a gesture of solidarity with McDonald.
 Katie Burgess, executive director of the Trans Youth Support Network, said the group had no connection to McDonald's supporters in Minneapolis.
 Burgess said the growth in support for McDonald and her self-defense argument was due to the perception McDonald was "on trial for surviving a hate crime."